Jesse Carver

-Jesse Carver (7 July 1911 – 29 November 2003) was an English footballer, best remembered for his enlightened management of some of Europe's finest clubs.
+Jesse Carver (7 July 1911 – 29 November 2003) was an English football player and manager, best remembered for his management of some of Europe's finest clubs.

 Club career

 Carver started out in football as a player, joining Blackburn Rovers as an 18-year-old groundstaff boy and spent seven years at Ewood Park, becoming the first choice centre-half in 1931, playing almost 150 games for the First Division side.
 Although under six foot and short for a stopper his strong tackling and intelligent reading of the game more than made up for his lack of inches.
 In 1936, he joined Newcastle United for £2,000, making his debut against Barnsley in August, and with Carver playing the Toon's highest finish was 4th in the Second Division.
-After playing 70 times in the league and six in the FA Cup between 1936–39 for Newcastle United, Carver's playing career was cut short by the Second World War.
+After playing 70 times in the league and six in the FA Cup between 1936 and 1939 for Newcastle United, Carver's playing career was cut short by the Second World War.
 During the war years, he worked as a policeman.